Healthdirect Free Australian health advice you can count on.

 How is the cause of memory loss diagnosed?

-Your doctor will talk to you and examine you.
-They might also:
+To diagnose the cause of memory loss, your doctor will talk to you and examine you.
+Your doctor might also:

-You might want to ask a friend or relative to attend your appointments so they can provide extra information.
+You might want to ask a friend or relative to come with you to your appointment so they can provide extra information.

 What should I take to my appointment?